-Unwrapping the movie rules of The Hunt for Red October to explore why – more than 30 years later – this submarine spy thriller feels very relevant.
+Unwrapping language and storytelling in The Hunt for Red October to explore why – more than 30 years later – this submarine spy thriller remains relevant.

 When the American intelligence service discovers a new class of submarine in the Russian fleet, it reignites Cold War fears of Soviet subterfuge.